 The UK staycation has increased in popularity in the last several years.
-Uncertainty about the aftermath of Brexit combined with the weaker pound and the high cost of foreign travel resulted in UK staycation spend more than doubling from 2011 to 2019.
+Uncertainty about the aftermath of Brexit combined with the weaker pound and the high cost of foreign travel means many UK holidaymakers are looking for more local options to enjoy a summer break.

-Despite the popularity of the staycation, data from the Office of National Statistics showed that UK residents also made 93.1 million overseas visits in 2019.
-As we enter the holiday season in 2021 on the back of a global pandemic, the staycation looks likely to remain a popular choice.
+As we enter the holiday season in 2022 on the back of a global pandemic, the staycation looks likely to remain a popular choice.

 Get staycation ready